nikfrank/snoop-hooks/README.md

 //...
 ```

-so that's great if the value never changes, but Snoop wants the user's input to be set in the `rapName` reactive state variable so it can be rendered back to the user!
+so that's great if the value never changes, but Snoop wants the user's input to be set in the `rapName` variable so it can be rendered back to the user!

 we learned already that everything that changes that the user sees has to be reactive (aka "programming in REACT")